Most teams do not have an AI problem. They have a thinking-continuity problem.

 Not full autonomy.
 Not "let the agent run the company."
 Bounded follow-through.

-AI should be able to prepare the next steps.
+The AI participant should be able to prepare the next steps.
 It might draft the email, assemble the task list, prepare the meeting agenda, summarize the decision, or propose the execution pack.

 That distinction is not bureaucracy.
 It is trust design.